teslar0ssa/gigabyte-x870e-aorus-elite-wifi7-linux/README.md

 sudo modprobe it87 ignore_resource_conflict=1 force_id=0x8622
 ```
 > [!TIP]
 > _The `ignore_resource_conflict=1` can be omitted if you're running with the kernel argument `acpi_enforce_resources=lax` which some folks might be doing for RGB control or other similar low level shenanigans.
-You can try it with/without before doign t he below steps to determine what you need.
+You can try it with/without before doign the below steps to determine what you need.
 You can run `modprobe -r it87` to unload it when doing testing without having to reboot._

 Once you've got it working in "testing" go ahead and set it up to work every time on boot with the following commands:
 ```